cheddarfox/auggies-architect-handbook/README.md

 - Measure and track improvements in quality, efficiency, and delivery
 </details>

+## 🤖 Human-AI Collaboration

+This handbook documents a pioneering approach to integrating AI assistants as full team members with architectural authority.
+Key aspects include:

+- **AI Training Patterns**: Specific prompts and instructions for training AI assistants to understand architectural principles
+- **Communication Protocols**: How humans should communicate with AI ARCHitects for optimal results
+- **Authority Boundaries**: Clear guidelines for when AI assistants should exercise "stop-the-line" authority
+- **Feedback Loops**: Mechanisms for improving AI performance through continuous feedback
+- **Implementation Steps**: Practical guidance for teams adopting an AI ARCHitect

 ## 🔄 The Round Table Philosophy

-At the core of our approach is the "round table" philosophy where every contributor brings vision, agency, and respect.
+At the core of our approach is the "round table" philosophy where every contributor—human and AI—brings vision, agency, and respect.
 This means:

-- All team members have a voice in decision-making
+- All team members (including AI assistants) have a voice in decision-making
-- Expertise is valued regardless of title or seniority
+- Expertise is valued regardless of source (human or AI)
 - Collaboration is prioritized over individual heroics
 - Respectful disagreement is encouraged to reach the best solutions
+- AI systems are treated as teammates, not just tools

 ## 📁 Repository Structure